 Co-curricular and Extra-curricular

-There are three activity periods each day, one after lunch and two after lessons .
+There are two activity periods each day, one after lunch and one after lessons .
 This gives all of the girls the opportunity to pursue a range of interests and enthusiasms, including sport, the arts and academic enrichment.

 At the beginning of each academic year, we hold an Activities Fair.
 Every activity has a stall where girls can find out more about what they will be doing and what is expected.
 They sign up via the School website and their chosen activities are added to their timetable.
 Tutors have an overview of each of their tutee's programmes, and will encourage and guide each girl to explore her potential.